Taisha Station

 Taisha Station (大社駅, Taisha-eki) was a railway station in the city of Izumo, Shimane, Japan, operated by West Japan Railway Company.
 The station opened on June 1, 1912 and closed on April 1, 1990 due to lack of ridership along with the entire line.
-The station building was designated as Important Cultural Property in 2004 and Heritage of Industrial Modernization in 2009.
+The station building was designated as Important Cultural Property in 2004 and a Heritage of Industrial Modernization in 2009.

 History

 The station was opened in 1912 following the opening of the Taisha Line.
 The station was closed in 1990 following the closure of Taisha Line.
 However, unlike the other 2 stations in the line that were demolished, only leaving a platform after the closure, the station building was designated as Important Cultural Property in 2004, and Heritage of Industrial Modernization in 2009 and were left mostly intact.
 In 2021, the works to preserve the building began which is set to end by 2025, and the station is currently temporarily closed.